 The major criteria for RSS are:

-- small stature for growth age (below the 10th percentile)
+- intrauterine growth retardation/ small stature at birth (below the 10th percentile)

 - normal head circumference (between the 3rd and 97th percentile)